 Ultimately, my eight months at HPE Labs gave me a great opportunity to grow and develop as a designer outside of the usual agency environment.
 I was humbled by the belief and trust that the team put in me from the off and was impressed by the fact that they create the sort of environment in which like-minded creatives can thrive.

-It really allows for a more desirable outcome if everyone works together, but it starts with the first steps you take into the office as a freelancer if everyone is going to be on and remain on the same side.
+It really allows for a more desirable outcome if everyone works together, but it starts with the first steps you take into the office as a consultant if everyone is going to be on and remain on the same side.